Polydipsia: Why am I always thirsty?

-It is not a disease by itself but can be an important symptom of certain health problems, such as diabetes.
-People who have this symptom should always see a doctor.
+It is not a disease but a symptom of certain health problems, such as diabetes.
+People who have this symptom should see a doctor.

 What is polydipsia?

 When a person feels thirsty after eating salty food, doing strenuous exercise, or spending time in the sun, they can usually quench their thirst by drinking more fluid.

 The amount of water that a person needs depends on various factors, including how active they are and the climate in which they live.

 Polydipsia is a type of thirst that can last for days, weeks, or even longer, depending on the cause.
 The person will feel thirsty most or all of the time, and they will not be able to quench their thirst, however much they drink.
 They may also have a dry mouth.